Granite Stone or Marble for Kitchen Countertop In Malaysia?

 Granite stone comparison

-Granite and marble are 2 of the most common natural stone choices for kitchens in Malaysia.
-They can both look premium, but they behave differently in daily use.
+Granite and marble are the most common natural stone choices for kitchens in Malaysia.

 Most homeowners don’t choose stone based on geology.
 They choose based on how they want the kitchen to look, and how much effort they’re realistically willing to put into care.
 That’s the real difference: marble stone rewards mindful care, while granite stone is more forgiving when habits are inconsistent.

-This guide compares granite vs marble for kitchens in Malaysia, based on real kitchen behaviour: cooking heat, oil, moisture, cleaning routine, and what homeowners should consider before choosing which stone to use.
+This guide compares granite vs marble for kitchens in Malaysia, based on your kitchen behaviour: cooking heat, oil, moisture, cleaning routine, and what you should consider before choosing which stone to use.

 Granite Stone Vs Marble Tiles: The Difference In A Kitchen